-Floating above the greenish waters east of Berowen and South of Vendaeros is a group of levitating land masses that together make up the Tentetsu Collective.
+Floating above the island of Midori Verlet and its surrounding greenish waters is a group of levitating land masses that together make up the Tentetsu Collective.
 These beautiful floating ‘skylands’ are covered in the greenest of flora with long vines dripping off them and blooming with flowers.
 At any given time there is a cloud of mist covering the collective that both aids in protection and keeps the vegetation lush and green.
 On top of these skylands are natural pools of water called natatoriums, providing hydration for the many varieties of plants and living inhabitants.
 These inverted cone shaped landmasses have moss covered tunnels on the underside allowing for access throughout the skyland.
 Each Skyland is not very large, and has room for only one town full of stacked structures called a hive.
 The inhabitants of a hive work peacefully together to provide food and shelter for all.
 They have a strong sense of community and work together in such harmonious alignment they have earned the name ‘collective’.

 Skylands and Towns

 The capital of Tentetsu is Serenia, located on Primos skyland.
 Primos is home of both Merd Fiddle, famous philosopher, and The Quagmire of Belathon.
 Plateila is the current leader of Primos.
 She is fair and good, and leads her portion of the collective with little to no resistance from the colony.

 This skyland has lots of stacked hive homes and small gardens, rising high into the air and piled on top of one another.
 Located on its center is Trissol Town which acts as a center for entertainment, as well as a great many stores for food and essentials.
 Trissol Town is also known for its large healing guild called The Mystery of the Promised.

 This skyland is also full of tall, stacked hive homes similar to Tolboia.
 It hosts an upper level school that many nearby skylands attend.